The Story on PCOS

-The story about PCOS is a little complicated, because there are so many different factors at play.
-Despite the facts and rumours you have heard, some dietary and lifestyle modifications can make a huge difference in the symptoms and progression of this condition.
+The story about PCOS is a little complicated because there are so many different factors at play.
+Despite the facts and rumors you have heard, some dietary and lifestyle modifications can make a huge difference in the symptoms and progression of this condition.

 What is PCOS?
 Long Story Short…

 PCOS typically involves hormone imbalance, insulin resistance, low-grade inflammation, impaired metabolism, and sometimes issues with coagulation.
 Because there are many imbalances happening in this condition, signs and symptoms can be easy to detect, but the range of signs and symptoms can also vary greatly from person to person.
 Because of its obvious features, self- misdiagnosis is common as well.